 The Conflict Ecology lab works at the intersection of climate change and geospatial, humanitarian, and environmental science.
-We use satellite imagery and geospatial data to examine relationships between forced displacement, climate vulnerability, and land use/land cover change in conflict regions around the world.
+We use satellite imagery and geospatial data to examine relationships between forced displacement, climate vulnerability, and land cover/land use change in conflict-affected regions around the world.
 These themes shape a graduate collaborative geospatial research course, The Geography of Survival, offered in Winter terms at Oregon State University.

-Our work has been published in a diverse group of journals, books, and reports, and has been funded by NASA Group on Earth Observations-Human Planet Initiative, NASA Land-Cover and Land-Use Change (LCLUC), the National Science Foundation (NSF), the United States Institute of Peace (USIP), and the National Geographic Society's Committee for Research and Exploration, among others.
+Our work has funded by the NASA Land-Cover and Land-Use Change (LCLUC) Program, the NASA Disasters Program, the NASA Group on Earth Observations-Human Planet Initiative, the National Science Foundation (NSF), the United States Institute of Peace (USIP), and the National Geographic Society's Committee for Research and Exploration, among others.